JabedH/abc-tools-client-side/README.md

 * This is a manufacturer-related site.
 * This site is only for wholesale.
+* Admin can add, delete and update products.
 * In this site has a footer and header.
 * Added more than 3 sections about cars.
 * inventory section has Update button where I can incrise value and added new item.
 * Added addded login and logout button.

 ### About technology.